gothburz/Microsoft-Virtual-Academy-AngularJS/README.md

 # Microsoft Virtual Academy - AngularJS

 These are my personal notes taken from the [Microsoft Virtual Academy](http://www.microsoftvirtualacademy.com/) on AngularJS.
-These notes also include definitions from core principles in computer science that are needed to understand what is happening --*under the hood* so to speak of Angular and computer programming in general.
+These notes also include definitions from core principles in computer science needed to understand what is happening --*under the hood*  of Angular and computer programming in general.
 Also included are links that further expand on these topics with resources to further understand them.

 Notes taken using [StackEdit](https://stackedit.io/) - Full-featured, open-source Markdown editor.